shivaaganesh3/GGC/README.md

 Use the sidebar to switch between application modes:
 - **Daily Sales Tracking**: Record and analyze daily sales
 - **Sales Forecasting**: Generate and visualize sales forecasts

+### Data Management
+- Record new sales entries using the form interface
+- Delete unwanted entries by selecting them in the data editor
+- Compare historical data with interactive charts

+## Deployment

+This application is already deployed at [https://ggcintern.streamlit.app/](https://ggcintern.streamlit.app/)

 ## Technologies Used
 - Streamlit: Web application framework